Zhikun0201/UnrealEngine-QuickDraw/README.md

 ## Exiting the Game
 - If you need to exit the game at any point, you can do so easily by pressing **Alt + F4**.

-Thank you for choosing to explore game development through this project.
-We hope it serves as a valuable tool in your learning journey.
-Happy developing!